nrfconnect/sdk-sidewalk/doc/known_issues.rst

   **Workaround:** If the location modem stays busy, and cannot perform the scan, restart the device.
     Ensure the location service deinit is triggered when there is no ongoing scan.

-KRKNWK-22410: Registration and deregistration over FSK is not verified against the certification tests

-  Registration and deregistration of the device over the FSK transport is not verified against the current certification test signatures.

-  **Failing Test Cases:**

-  - ``FSK/EP/CONN/REG/BV/02``: Endpoint can be deregistered from Sidewalk network.
-  - ``FSK/EP/CONN/REG/BV/03``: An unregistered Endpoint successfully completes Sidewalk device registration with use of FFN.

-  **Affected platforms:** All platforms with FSK support using `nRF_sidewalk_eb`.

 List of known issues for v1.2.0
 *******************************